-The following table sets forth selected financial data for ICC prior to the offering.
-The selected statements of operations and expenses data for each of the years ended December 31, 2016 and 2015 and the selected balance sheet data as of December 31, 2016 and 2015 are derived from the audited consolidated financial statements of ICC and its subsidiaries contained herein.
+The following tables include selected financial data for ICC prior to the offering which closed during the first quarter of 2017.
+The selected statements of operations and expenses data for each of the years ended December 31, 2016 and 2015 and the selected balance sheet data as of December 31, 2016 and 2015 are derived from the audited consolidated financial statements of ICC and its subsidiaries.
+The selected statements of operations and expenses data for the year ended December 31, 2017 and the selected balance sheet data as of December 31, 2017 are derived from the audited consolidated financial statements of ICC Holdings, Inc. and its subsidiaries contained herein.
 This data should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and the related notes thereto included elsewhere in this report.